akamai/httpie-edgegrid/examples/create-credentials.md

 2. Copy the below http statement and paste it to the Terminal or shell instance.

-3. Specify the location of your `.edgerc` file and the section header of the set of credentials to use.
+3. Specify the section header of the set of credentials to use.

-   The defaults here expect the `.edgerc` at your home directory and use the credentials under the heading of default.
+   The `--edgegrid-config` argument for the location of your `.edgerc` file is optional, as it defaults to `~/.edgerc`.

 4. Press `Enter` to run the http statement.